#video #streaming #dash #mpeg #download

 Muxing

 The underlying library dash-mpd-rs has two methods for muxing audio and video streams together.
 If the library feature libav is enabled (which is not the default configuration), muxing support is provided by ffmpeg’s libav library, via the ac_ffmpeg crate.
-Otherwise, muxing is implemented by calling an external muxer, mkvmerge (from the MkvToolnix suite), ffmpeg or vlc as a subprocess.
+Otherwise, muxing is implemented by calling an external muxer, mkvmerge (from the MkvToolnix suite), ffmpeg, vlc or MP4Box as a subprocess.
 Note that these commandline applications implement a number of checks and workarounds to fix invalid input streams that tend to exist in the wild.
 Some of these workarounds are implemented here when using libav as a library, but not all of them, so download support tends to be more robust with the default configuration (using an external application as a subprocess).
 The libav feature currently only works on Linux.

-The choice of external muxer depends on the filename extension of the path supplied to --output or -o (which will be ".mp4" if you don't specify the output path explicitly):
+The choice of external muxer depends on the filename extension of the path supplied to --output or -o (which will be .mp4 if you don't specify the output path explicitly):

 Similar tools